Stitching Monte Carlo samples: Examples

 The ``inclusive'' sample in this example are events containing $N_{\pileup} + 1$ minimum bias interactions, where for each event the number of PU interactions, $N_{\pileup}$, is sampled at random from the Poisson probability distribution:

 with a mean $\Nbar = 200$.
-The exclusive samples contain one HS interaction of transverse momentum within a specified range in $\pThat$ and $N_{\pileup}$ additional minimum bias interactions to simulate the PU.
+The exclusive samples contain one HS interaction of transverse momentum within a specified range in $\pThat$ in addition to $N_{\pileup}$ minimum bias interactions.
+The latter represent the PU.
 The number $N_{\pileup}$ of PU interactions is again sampled at random from a Poisson distribution with a mean of $\Nbar = 200$.

-We enumerate the ranges in $\pThat$ by the index $i$ and denote the number of $\pThat$ ranges used to produce the exclusive samples by the symbol $k$.
-We further use the symbol $n_{i}$ to refer to the number of inelastic $\Pp\Pp$ scatterings, occurring either in the HS interaction or in any of the $N_{\pileup}$ PU interactions, which fall into the $i$-th interval in $\pThat$.
+We enumerate the ranges in $\pThat$ by the index $i$ and denote the number of $\pThat$ ranges used to produce the exclusive samples by the symbol $m$.
+We further introduce the symbol $n_{i}$ to refer to the number of inelastic $\Pp\Pp$ scattering interactions that fall into the $i$-th interval in $\pThat$.
+The inelastic $\Pp\Pp$ scatterings may occur either in the HS interaction or in any of the $N_{\pileup}$ PU interactions.
+The ``phase space'' corresponding to a given event is represented by a vector $I=n_{1},\dots,n_{m}$ of dimension $m$.
+The $i$-th component of this vector indicates the number of inelastic $\Pp\Pp$ scattering interactions that fall into the $i$-th interval in $\pThat$.

-The probability $P^{I}$ for an event in the inclusive sample that contains $N_{\pileup}$ pileup interactions to feature $n_{1}$ inelastic $\Pp\Pp$ scatterings that fall into the first interval in $\pThat$, $n_{2}$ into the second,$\dots$, and $n_{k}$ into the $k$-th is given by:
+The probability $P^{I}$ for an event in the inclusive sample that contains $N_{\pileup}$ pileup interactions to feature $n_{1}$ inelastic $\Pp\Pp$ scatterings that fall into the first interval in $\pThat$, $n_{2}$ that fall into the second,$\dots$, and $n_{m}$ that fall into the $m$-th follows a multinomial distribution~\cite{evans2011statistical} and is given by:

 where the symbols $p_{i}$ correspond to the probability for a single inelastic $\Pp\Pp$ scattering interaction to feature a transverse momentum exchange that falls into the $i$-th interval in $\pThat$.
-The $n_{i}$ satisfy the condition $\sum_{i=1}^{k} \, n_{i} = N_{\pileup} + 1$.
+The $n_{i}$ satisfy the condition $\sum_{i=1}^{m} \, n_{i} = N_{\pileup} + 1$.

 The corresponding probability $P_{j}^{I}$ for an event in the $j$-th exclusive sample that contains $N_{\pileup}$ pileup interactions is given by: